 “Okay… yeah… okay.
-I… I’d only been on the job about three weeks, and Chase had been riding me over efficiency.”
+I… I’d only been on the job about three weeks, and Chance had been riding me over efficiency.”

 “Big shock.
 So what happened?”

 “Well… see, here’s the thing.
 All the remotes are a half hour away both ways, and space is full of surprises and so’s mining and everything like that, right?
 And that’s not even counting things like gravity fields or stuff.
 Which means things break.”

 “Sure.
 They’d have to.”

 “But there are rules.
 If we lose contact with a remote, we’re supposed to get a visual on it.
 If we can’t get contact back, then we need to either destroy it or send its info over to a disposal team.”

 “Because someone might notice a random piece of hardware if it’s putting out the right kind of energy signature.
 Someone might figure out somebody’s doing something in the asteroid belt.
 The gravity field tech can cause major trouble.
 I mean, we only mine asteroids up to a certain size because we know that, above a certain size, people are likely to notice things are missing.
 By the same token, if suddenly a bunch of asteroids change course then astronomers are going to want to find out why, so if a pulser goes critical, it can be a major security breach.
 So if we lose control of a listener or a miner or a cargo drone it’s bad, but if we lose control of a pulser we have to be absolutely certain it’s been taken out.”